Open Campus Block

 Housing

-CIEE Madrid offers many housing options to maximize your study abroad experience, including homestays, student residence halls, or shared apartments in several city districts.
-All housing options are located nearby supermarkets, restaurants, gyms, and public transport and provide the convenience of urban living in one of Europe´s largest cosmopolitan city settings.
+CIEE Madrid offers diverse housing options to maximize your study abroad experience, including homestays, student residence halls, or shared apartments.
+Housing is typically situated in well-connected residential neighborhoods or nearby suburbs outside the city center with access to public transportation, local shops, and daily amenities, allowing students to experience everyday life in one of Europe’s largest capital cities.
+All housing options are located near supermarkets, restaurants, gyms, and public transport and provide the convenience of urban living.

-Shared apartments are modest in size, featuring fewer amenities with basic furniture, laundry facilities, Wi-Fi access, maintenance repair services, bed linens and towels, and a kitchen.
-Meals are not included in the dorms or apartments.
+- Shared apartments are modest in size, featuring fewer amenities with basic furniture, laundry facilities, Wi-Fi access, maintenance repair services, bed linens and towels a clothing dry rack and a standard kitchen.

-Student dorms are modern, offer Wi-Fi access, and typically house students in single or shared bedrooms with an individual or shared kitchen.
+- Student dorms are modern, offer Wi-Fi access, and typically house students in single bedrooms with an individual or shared kitchen.

 Meals